Creating Your Family Vision – Your Key for Family Connection ⋆ Mama Says Namaste

 Sometimes, instead of starting from scratch to create something, look for what already resonates with your children.
 What little sayings do you have around your house – hung on a wall, or even just things you say?

-If you don't know where to start, it's as simple as going to a TJ Maxx or other home store and looking at the pillows and wall art - the "family rules" that people buy to lay around the house.
+If you don't know where to start, it's as simple as going to a TJ Maxx or other home store and looking at the pillows and wall art - the "family rules" people buy to lay around the house.
 Dream big, be patient, make memories together, forgive, laugh often, be kind... what resonates with your family?
 What speaks to your heart as something you crave to have in your home?

 I love how, in this article, Carin lays out the "why" behind family connection:

 Keeping your family connected matters because it’s what grounds us.
-The relationship between a parent and child is just like any other — it requires attention, purpose and is hard work to maintain to avoid becoming passing ships.
+The relationship between a parent and child is just like any other — it requires attention, and purpose and is hard work to maintain to avoid becoming passing ships.
 When you create a family, when you bring a life — or in my case, multiple lives — into the world, you have a responsibility to ensure that they are not just in the world, but that they understand how they belong to the world.
 And that connection starts at home.
 It starts in your family.
 It starts with you.

 Put It Down On Paper